By Jake Buvala – Last updated February 25, 2025

 But this is temporary.
 It will not always be like this.

-“The thought of doing THIS for the life of the dog makes me want to curl up in a ball and die.”
+“The thought of doing THIS for the life of the dog makes me want to curl up in a ball and die.
+I just want my life back!”

 And that whole “I want my life back!” thing?
 I’m pretty sure you won’t feel that way a year from now.
-The dog will become an important part of your family, and you won’t be able to imagine life without him.
+The dog will become an important part of your family, and you won’t be able to imagine life without them.

 “Nothing is really going wrong but I JUST CAN’T TAKE IT ANYMORE.”

-I often hear this from people who say that training’s going fine, the puppy sleeps at night, the kids love him, etc. Nothing’s wrong.
-So why is everything wrong?
+We often hear this from people who say that training’s going fine, the puppy sleeps at night, the kids love him, etc.

 The early days with a new dog disrupt every aspect of your life.
 You now have to think about all your little daily routines that used to be autopilot.
 Plus, raising a new dog is a lot of emotional hard work, which can leave you just as exhausted as physical hard work.